kid0m4n/go-rpi/README.md

 ## About

 EMBD is affectionately designed/developed by Karan Misra ([kidoman](https://github.com/kidoman)), Kunal Powar ([kunalpowar](https://github.com/kunalpowar)) and [FRIENDS](https://github.com/cfreeman/embd/blob/master/AUTHORS).
 We also have a list of [CONTRIBUTORS](https://github.com/cfreeman/embd/blob/master/CONTRIBUTORS).

+## TODO
+* Continue to tidy up the readme and other documenting files.
+* Find more details/datasheet on the implemented watersensor.
+* Dig through logs and add license/copyright headers throughout.
+* Remove AUTHORS & CONTRIBUTORS -- That stuff is better maintained within git history (don't forget update_contributors script).
+* Make sure there are samples for all the supported hardware.
+* Organise samples into different folders.
+* Rummage through the old, largely abandoned parent repo and pull in as many of the requests as possible.